coschain/db_benchmark/README.md

 ## Results

 A series of tests were performed on different data scales.
-Results are measured in nano-seconds per record.
+Results are measured in ***nano-seconds per record***.

 Tests run on a macbook pro with 16GB DDR3 RAM, Intel Core i5 2.9GHz and SSD disk.